Former Virginia First Lady 'Jinks' Holton Dies at 97

 Anne Holton and her three siblings said in a joint statement issued by Kaine's office that Jinks Holton died peacefully at her home in a retirement community in Irvington, Virginia.

-The statement did not provide a cause of death.
-Her death comes a year after that her husband, to whom she was married for 67 years.
+They did not provide a cause of death.
+Her death comes a year after that of her husband, to whom she was married for 67 years.

-Jinks Holton, as she was widely known, was a partner with her husband in what became “the family business: racial justice and civil rights for all Virginians,” her children's statement said.
+Jinks Holton, as she was widely known, was a partner with her husband in what became “the family business: racial justice and civil rights for all Virginians,” the statement said.

 The Holtons enrolled their own white children in predominantly Black schools rather than fight school busing.